Here’s a quick and easy sewing project for the home or studio.

 With segmented sides this design enables you to get creative and mix fabrics for a fun effect.

-This blog post supports my sewing pattern available on Etsy and will show you photos, tips and tricks to succeed.
-Also see a video on my Youtube channel for extra visual support.
+This blog post supports PDF Sewing Pattern and will show you photos, tips and tricks to succeed.

 There are 3 sizes to choose from: